OOPS in C++

 }

-1. override: It is used to explicitly indicate that a member function is intended to override a virtual function from the base class.
+: It is used to explicitly indicate that a member function is intended to override a virtual function from the base class.
 It helps in preventing accidental errors and improves code readability.

 class Shape {